Projectslearner/Arduino-uno-LDR-photo-resistor-module/README.md

    - Upload the program to the Arduino.

 2. **Monitor the Output:**
+   - Open the Serial Monitor in the Arduino IDE to observe the sensor values and status messages.
-   - The LED will turn on when it's nighttime (ambient light intensity below the threshold).
+   - The LED will turn on when the LDR value falls below the threshold, indicating low light (nighttime).
-   - The LED will turn off when it's daytime (ambient light intensity above the threshold).
+   - The LED will turn off when the LDR value rises above the threshold, indicating sufficient light (daytime).
-   - Real-time LDR readings will be displayed on the Serial Monitor.

 ## Project Operation

 - **Initialization:**
-  - Serial communication is initiated at 9600 baud rate.
+  - The Serial Monitor is set up to communicate at a baud rate of 9600.
-  - Pin modes for LED and LDR are set.
+  - The LED pin is set as an output, and the LDR pin is set as an input.

 - **Automatic LED Control:**
-  - The Arduino continuously reads the LDR value.
+  - The Arduino reads the LDR value from analog pin A0.
-  - If the LDR value falls below the threshold, indicating nighttime, the LED turns on.
+  - If the LDR value is below the threshold (indicating darkness), the LED is turned on, and a message is printed to the Serial Monitor.
-  - If the LDR value rises above the threshold, indicating daytime, the LED turns off.
+  - If the LDR value is above the threshold (indicating light), the LED is turned off, and a message is printed to the Serial Monitor.
+  - The system updates every second.

 ## Applications